Patapom/GodComplex/Tests/TestHBIL/README.md

 You pretty much need the entire [GodComplex](../../) repository because the project relies on various image, rendering, math and tool libraries present in the framework.

-* Open the [Tests.sln](../../Tests.sln) solution file, ideally with Visual Studio 2012, choose "Debug/Release" configuration and the "x64" platform
+* Open the [Tests.sln](../../Tests.sln) solution file, preferably with **Visual Studio 2012** (I know I should have updated to something more recent like Visual 2017 but I haven't found the time yet)
+* Choose the "Debug/Release" configuration and the "x64" platform
 * Edit the project properties for all configurations/platforms and select the project's directory as runtime directory:
   ![DebugDirConfig.png](DebugDirConfig.png)
 * Select the scene type in TestHBILForm.cs (e.g. #define SCENE_LIBRARY), by default it's set to the "Library" scene